keycloak/keycloak-community/design/pushed-authorization-requests.md

 Boolean parameter indicating whether the authorization server accepts authorization request data only via the pushed authorization request method.
 If omitted, the default value is "false"

+- **request_uri_lifespan**

+A JSON number that represents the lifetime of the request URI in seconds as a positive integer, the default value 60.

 ### Client Metadata